ravishankarsingh13/youtube-clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
+This is host on firebase and link is (https://clone-76dc0.web.app)

 ## Available Scripts